pchintalapudi/virtual-machine/specs/FieldAccesses.md

 ---

-1. Load the indexed field descriptor from the currently executing class context
+1. Load the indexed field import from the currently executing class context
-2. Load the class descriptor from the field descriptor from the currently executing class context
+2. Load the class import from the field import from the currently executing class context
 3. Load the class from which to retrieve the field
 4. Reflect the field index from the loaded class
 5. Load the value from the loaded class with the associated field index